gear-foundation/gear-wiki/docs/api/calculate-gas.md

 :::info
 Gas calculation returns the GasInfo object, which contains 5 parameters:

-- `min_limit` - minimum gas limit required for execution
+- `min_limit` - minimum gas limit required for the execution
 - `reserved` - gas amount that will be reserved for other on-chain interactions
 - `burned` - number of gas burned during message processing
 - `may_be_returned` - value that can be returned in some cases
-- `waited` - notifies that the message will be added to waitlist
+- `waited` - notifies that the message will be added to the waitlist
   :::

 ### Init (for upload_program extrinsic)